bdcrops/module-declarative/README.md

 ### What is the purpose of whitelisting?

+Purpose of whitelisting:
-Purpose of whitelisting:You will not be able to run a declarative mode without creating a schema whitelist.
+You will not be able to run a declarative mode without creating a schema whitelist.
 Since backward compatibility must be maintained, declarative schema doesn’t automatically delete database tables, columns or keys not defined in db_schema.xml.This is one of the reasons we have db_schema_whitelist.json.
 It shows a history of all tables, columns and keys added with declarative schema and it’s required for drop operations.

 Note: it is recommended to generate a new whitelist for every release for the double-check purposes.
 Before running the upgrade command you need to add your schema to db_whitelist_schema.json file by running the following command.
 For that, you need a //etc/db_schema_whitelist.json file that will store all the content added with declarative schema.
 To generate this file, run:

 ![db_schema](https://github.com/bdcrops/BDC_Declarative/blob/master/view/adminhtml/web/images/whitelist.png)